 A painting set depicting the Sakya Lamdre (Margapala) Lineage of the Ngor Monastery of Tsang Province, Tibet.
 The Ngor Monastery was founded by Kunga Zangpo and soon became an important center for Sakya studies and a branch school of the Sakya Tradition itself.
 (See a map of U-tsang and the location of Ngor Monastery).

-Only four paintings from the set are currently known to still exist: right 2, left 2, and right 4.
+Only five paintings from the set are currently known to still exist: right 2, left 2, and right 4.
 In sequence, counting from the first painting they are #4, #5 and #8.
 Although the set appears to end with the eighth painting (4th right) is it also likely, for the sake of symmetry, that a ninth painting was added as the 4th left.
 If this were the case then it would probably depict deities, both wealth and protection, chosen by the donor or the artist.

 The early lineage of teachers depicted in the painting set follows the standard list of names for Lamdre teachers.
 The last painting contains the names of two Ngor Monastery abbots that are significant in the Ngor tradition of Lamdre teachers for that time period, but are no longer considered part of the direct line of Lamdre teachers continuing up to the present 21th century.
 The names of the final two teachers are Konchog Pelwa (1445-1514, yongs 'dzin dkon mchog 'phel ba), 7th Abbot of Ngor Monastery [P1873] and Muchen Sanggye Rinchen (1450-1524, mus chen sangs rgyas rin chen), the 8th Abbot of Ngor Monastery [P1027].